 All SO-DIMM memory modules installed in the system should be identical (the same size and brand) in order to prevent unexpected system behavior.

-Do not mix SO-DIMM memory module sizes and brands otherwise unexpected system problems may occur.
+Don't mix SO-DIMM memory module sizes and brands in order to prevent system problems.